Media in Winnipeg: American networks

 Additionally, American network affiliates broadcasting from Fargo and Grand Forks, North Dakota are available over-the-air in many parts of Winnipeg and Southern Manitoba.
-Until the mid-1980s, KRDK-TV (then known as KXJB) and KVLY-TV (then known as KTHI) from Fargo were available on Winnipeg's cable service.
-These channels were replaced by WDIV-TV and WJBK from Detroit, later WTOL from Toledo.
-Currently, WCCO-TV and KARE from Minneapolis, Minnesota are available to Winnipeg via cable.
-WDAZ-TV from Grand Forks is still available on Winnipeg cable TV systems.

 For decades, the Fargo/Grand Forks stations depended heavily on advertising in Winnipeg, as Winnipeg has more than double the population of the Fargo/Grand Forks market.
+Until the mid-1980s, CBS affiliate KXJB-TV (now independent KRDK) and NBC affiliate KTHI-TV (now KVLY-TV) from Fargo were available on Winnipeg's cable service.
+These channels were replaced by WJBK and WDIV-TV from Detroit, with WTOL from Toledo replacing WJBK after the latter switched to Fox.
+Currently, CBS affiliate WCCO-TV and NBC affiliate KARE from Minneapolis, Minnesota are available to Winnipeg via cable.
+The only commercial Fargo/Grand Forks station still available on cable in Winnipeg is ABC affiliate WDAZ-TV from Grand Forks, a semi-satellite of Fargo's WDAY-TV.

-WUHF, the Fox-affiliate from Rochester, New York, has been available on cable since December 1994.
+WUHF, the Fox-affiliate from Rochester, New York, has been available on Rogers Cable and its predecessors since December 1994, while MTS carries Minneapolis' KMSP-TV.
 Fargo Fox affiliate KVRR operates a repeater, KNRR, in border town Pembina, North Dakota; it reaches Winnipeg over-the-air.
 However, its weak signal requires either a rooftop VHF antenna aimed south or being located on a high floor of a tall building.
 KNRR was intended to target Winnipeg, but is not carried on any Winnipeg-area systems due to Canadian Radio-television and Telecommunications Commission concerns that Winnipeg businesses will advertise on KNRR rather than Winnipeg stations.

-Ironically, some Winnipeg businesses advertise on WDAZ, which is carried on cable TV in Winnipeg, as many Winnipeg residents shop in Grand Forks (and Fargo) to take advantage of lower taxes.
+Ironically, some Winnipeg businesses advertise on WDAZ, as many Winnipeg residents shop in Grand Forks (and Fargo) to take advantage of lower taxes.
 However this is sometimes ineffective due to simultaneous substitution.
 This practice requires cable systems to replace WDAZ's signal with that of a Winnipeg station (usually either CKY or CKND) whenever the same program and episode air simultaneously.

-The PBS member network for North Dakota, Prairie Public Television, has been carried on Winnipeg cable systems for over four decades by way of its Grand Forks outlet, KGFE.
-Winnipeg is almost as large as the entire American population of Prairie Public's footprint, and has long been a significant supporter of the network.
+The PBS member network for North Dakota, Prairie Public Television, has been carried on Winnipeg cable systems for decades by way of its Grand Forks outlet, KGFE.
+Prairie Public has long drawn significant support from Winnipeg, which is almost as large as the entire American population of Prairie Public's footprint.